 Federal Policy Brief | May 21, 2014

 As of early 2013, approximately 93,000 individual Americans were chronically homeless on any given night.
 Mental illness is common among this group, as are other kinds of disabilities.
-Victimization is common, as is injury and death.
-Many are unable to make any kind of positive change, due to their disabilities and the need to focus on immediate needs of warmth and food.
+Victimization is common, as are injury and death.
+Many are unable to make any kind of positive change due to their disabilities and the need to focus on immediate needs such as warmth and food.

-Chronic homelessness is bad for the communities where they live as well.
+Chronic homelessness is bad for communities as well.
 Taxpayers end up paying for mental health crisis treatment, for emergency room treatment of injuries and diseases exacerbated by outdoor living, for repeated jailings for minor crimes, and for homeless shelters.
 In many ways the spirit of a community is torn down by the presence on the streets of people with no other place to live.

 Permanent supportive housing also saves taxpayers money, if properly targeted to the most vulnerable people.
 Once housed, chronically homeless people stop going to jail.
 They stop going to emergency rooms and crisis mental health centers nearly as often, and they leave sooner when they do.
 They stop going to homeless shelters.
 Numerous studies show savings that exceed the cost of the permanent supportive housing.

 With a cost-saving solution available to these highly vulnerable people, it should be no surprise that both political parties have supported implementation of permanent supportive housing.
 Business leaders, mayors, law enforcement officials, and clergy have led local efforts.
-Because of increased investments by Congress since 2004, the number of people experiencing chronic homelessness has declined steadily since then.
+Due to increased investments by Congress since 2004, the number of people experiencing chronic homelessness has declined steadily since then.
 The solution is working, for everyone.

 HUD needs to have sufficient funds in order to implement this investment.
 This is the year: the momentum and bipartisan support are in place to make it happen now, and the budget situation only gets worse in the future.
 This proposal would make a big difference for the individuals involved, and the communities where they live.
 An intervention that vastly improves the lives of the most vulnerable Americans, saves taxpayers money, and has strong bipartisan support should not be ignored.